I'm Honey!

 So I did some research and found that sociologists and psychologists agree on this fact: females tend to be judgmental from a young age.
 Young girls learn early on to gossip, form cliques, and turn on one another!

 And it only gets worse as they get older.
 I read over 60% of working women are bullied by other women in the workplace.
-These are all part of the not-so-nice characteristics of women.
+These are all part of the not-so-nice characteristics of women, contributing to relationship problems.
 The schooled authorities do not have an answer.

 (Psst.
 Be sure to read to the end for details and a FREE sneak peak of my upcoming course and ebook!)